Introduction

 You have now published your first web map!

-You will also notice that it loads faster than in ArcGIS Pro, this is largely due to the data being stored in an enterprise database as opposed to shapefiles.
+You will also notice that it loads faster than in ArcGIS Pro, which is largely due to the data being stored in the ArcGIS Online database as opposed to shapefiles.

 Publishing Layers

-You also have the option of publishing layers.
-This will make the layers available in the portal, to be used on a variety of maps.
-This has the advantage that if the layer is updated, all maps that rely on this will also be updated (when might this be a bad thing?).
+You also have the option of publishing individual layers, which you will be doing for the assignment.
+This will make the layers available in the portal so they can be used on a variety of maps.
+This has the advantage that if the layer is updated, all maps that use the layer in the portal will also be updated.
+Can you think of any downsides of automatic layer updates?

-Otherwise it is the same process of setting a Name, Summary, Tags, and Location (again your folder is fine).
+Otherwise it is the same process of setting a Name, Summary, Tags, and Location (again, your own folder is fine).

-Click Analyze to check for errors, if no errors are present press Publish.
+Click Analyze to check for errors, and if no errors are present, press Publish.

 Clustering Data